 - Use individual user accounts for each person who logs in

 Customizing the login area in WordPress is a great way to promote your own brand and keep you top-of-mind with your clients.

-As shown in the example above, the WordPress logo has been replaced.
-The color of the login button is also modified to match the new logo.
-Finally, a local image relevant to the site owner has been added to help make the login area “feel like home”.
+In the example above the company logo replaces the default WordPress logo.
+Also, the color of the login button now matches the new logo.
+Finally, a local image relevant to the site owner makes the login area “feel like home”.

 How to customize the WordPress login area

 Many users choose use a dedicated plugin from the WordPress plugin repository to customize the WordPress login area.
 You can compare the features of the most-used login customization plugins on our blog.